This is a Citations and Case Summaries page of the

 “In 1994, CBS entered into a contract with the Arts & Entertainment Network to produce a historical documentary series entitled The 20th Century with Mike Wallace.
 That episode contained material filmed by CBS during the March and extensive footage of the Speech (amounting to about 60% of its total content).
 CBS, however, did not seek the Estate’s permission to use the Speech in this manner and refused to pay royalties to the Estate.”

 Just as the defendants in 1963 had contended that the speech had been published without being copyrighted, so did CBS.
 CBS did intimate that it had new evidence, although in Appeals Court the decision went against the network.
 (This verdict is not conclusive.
 Read on.)

-(The reference that the four first names in the album titled would not be assumed to refer to the Pope and two other people makes the most sense when the reader realizes that the leader of the Catholic Church from 1978 to 2005 was named Pope John Paul.
-Its not believed that this John ever claimed to be more popular that Jesus.)
+(The reference that the four first names in the album titled would not be assumed to refer “to the Pope and two other people” makes the most sense when the reader realizes that the leader of the Catholic Church from 1978 to 2005 was named Pope John Paul.
+It’s not believed that this John ever claimed to be more popular than Jesus.)

 (Entire above paragraph [including the elipses] appears here as it did within the decision for NBC Subsidiary (KCNC-TV), Inc. v.
 Broadcast Information Services, Inc., USDC Colo.
 (12-21-1988) CCH 26,382.)

 Cases Summarized in Other Sections

 |American-International Pictures, Columbia Pictures Industries, Metro-Goldwyn-Mayer, Twentieth Century-Fox, Walt Disney Productions and United Artists

 vs Evan H. Foreman [dba 16mm Filmland], et al (launch this) revolved around whether a film dealer was legally authorized to resell old movies which the studios normally rent rather than sell.